megangraft/BanishedManual/README.md

 # To-do's and future ideas
 To do:
+- Fix disaster relief toggle (it didnt work when I disabled it - still saw those items)
 - setup.en
 - other docs/
 - Sort locations so things show up cleaner in the Spoiler text